neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/FlowQueryOperationReference.rst

 children
 --------

-"children" operation working on generic objects.
-It iterates over all context elements and returns the values of the properties given in the filter expression that has to be specified as argument or in a following filter operation.
+"children" operation working on TYPO3CR nodes.
+It iterates over all context elements and returns all child nodes or only those matching the filter expression specified as optional argument.

-:Implementation: TYPO3\\Eel\\FlowQuery\\Operations\\Object\\ChildrenOperation
+:Implementation: TYPO3\\Neos\\TypoScript\\FlowQueryOperations\\ChildrenOperation
-:Priority: 1
+:Priority: 100
 :Final: No
 :Returns: void